A booster dose of the COVID-19 vaccine helps improve the protection you have from your first 2 doses of the vaccine.

 Parents of young people aged 12 - 15 years old can book their COVID-19 vaccination appointment online for an appointment at a vaccination centre or pharmacy.

 Can I get the booster if I am pregnant?

-If you are pregnant and in one of the groups that the JCVI has recommended for the boosters, you are eligible to receive a booster, no earlier than six months after completion of the first course of vaccination.
+If you are pregnant and in one of the groups that the JCVI has recommended for the boosters, you are eligible to receive a booster, no earlier than three months after completion of the first course of vaccination.
 The NHS will contact you when it is your turn.